Adult Opportunities

 Content Detail

-Learn to assess the invasive species at a site and to set priorities for efficiently and effectively managing invasive species in this engaging online class from The Morton Arboretum.
+Learn to assess the invasive species at a site and to set priorities for efficiently and effectively managing invasive species in this engaging online class.
 Through interactive online learning modules, you will explore how to prioritize management activities, learn the importance of seasonal timing of invasive species control, and discuss how to develop a plan of action for stewardship at an example site.
+Then join your instructor for a live, scheduled Zoom session to continue your learning and discuss key elements of site management.

 Instructor: Greg Rajsky, ecologist and owner, True Nature Consulting

-Continuing Education: This class fulfills a requirement for the Natural Areas Conservation Training (N-ACT) Program.
-Learn more about N-ACT.
+Continuing education: This class fulfills a requirement for the Natural Areas Conservation Training (N-ACT) Program.

-Age: 16 and older
+Age: 18 and older

 Course number: W330